 And don’t forget about another proposal by the government of Saint Kitts and Nevis that is about to end.
 The opportunity to obtain a passport with a “discount” of up to 50% is valid until March 30.

-Also, Antigua and Barbuda’s CBI program is worth looking at, especially since this country’s passport can be obtained for half a price until the end of October 2018.
+Also, Antigua and Barbuda’s CBI program is worth looking at, especially since this country’s passport can be obtained for half the price until the end of October 2018.